jxLiu-bio/SpaGFT/source/System Requirements.md

 required to avoid memory overflow.

 ### OS requirements
 _SpaGFT_ can run on Windows, Linux, and Mac OS.
-The package has been tested on the following systems:

-- Linux: Ubuntu 20.04
+We suggested analyzing users' data on ***Linux: Ubuntu 20.04*** to reproduce results from our paper.

 ### Python Dependencies
 ```SpaGFT``` requries python version >= 3.7.